AlekseyKorshuk/aml-mask-rcnn-vs-yolovx/README.md

 # Annotation with roboflow

-This is very easy to annotate obhject detection dataset.
+This is very easy to annotate object segmentation dataset.
 Here is a screenshot from the roboflow ui:

 <img src="https://raw.githubusercontent.com/AlekseyKorshuk/aml-mask-rcnn-vs-yolovx/main/docs/annotation.jpeg" alt="Annotation" width="1200"/>